TechAbraao/orkestro/README.md

-# Menu Manager and Dynamic Dashboard
+# Orkestro | Web App for menu management with chatbot and analytics.

 ### Technologies